 - XML processing APIs, such as Xerces and JAXB

 The language isn’t going anywhere.
-You should use online resources to stay updated on techs’ latest trends and prepare for action.
+You should use online resources to stay updated on AI and ML tech‘s latest trends and prepare for action.

 Keeping up with the latest upgrades and developments might help you develop a great app.
 Keeping up with the newest research and implementing it is especially crucial for an inexperienced Java developer.
 Furthermore, being a part of the community and interacting with other app developers on forums can aid in developing your applications.